 Preparation of transwell inserts for 2D monolayer formation

-Pre-coat the apical side of 1 µm PET 24-well cell culture inserts with 100 μL of 1:15 dilution of BME in Enteroid Growth Media.
+Place inserts into a 24 well tissue culture adapter plate and pre-coat the apical side of 1 µm PET 24-well cell culture inserts with 100 μL of 1:15 dilution of BME in Enteroid Growth Media.
 Always coat an extra insert that will be used as a control when taking barrier integrity measurements.

-Place the coated insert in a 24 well tissue culture adapter plate.
+Place the coated insert in a 24 well tissue culture adapter plate in the incubator.

 NOTE: A specific adapter or companion tissue culture plate must be used with the transwell inserts.